Pensions

 How much State Pension will I get?

-The amount you’ll get from the State Pension is going up in April 2024.
-This is because the government is keeping the triple lock – which came back into effect in 2023 after having been suspended.
+The amount you’ll get from the State Pension went up in April 2024.
+This is because the government kept the triple lock – which came back into effect in 2023 after having been suspended.

-It means that the State Pension will increase by 8.5%, in line with average earnings growth between May-July 2023, which is the second-biggest increase to the State Pension on record.
-The rise was confirmed in this year's Autumn Statement and affects people eligible for the new flat-rate State Pension, which was introduced in April 2016, or the older basic State Pension.
+The State Pension increased by 8.5%, in line with average earnings growth between May-July 2023, which is the second-biggest increase to the State Pension on record.
+The rise was confirmed in last year's Autumn Statement and affects people eligible for the new flat-rate State Pension, which was introduced in April 2016, or the older basic State Pension.

 How do I qualify for a full State Pension?